joshgunkel/workshop1/README.md

 We’ll use Git to create a local copy of a repository on GitHub.
 This will provide a fully functional example of the project that will run locally and we can start with and make enhancements to.

 - Create a local project directory as our workspace - C:\sites\node.js\
+- Create a fork of https://github.com/hmkdig/workshop1.git (for more info on forking see: https://help.github.com/articles/fork-a-repo)
-- Git clone https://github.com/hmkdig/workshop1.git.
+- Git clone https://github.com/your-username/workshop1.git.
 This will create a new workshop1 folder with the source code.
 - Install Node modules (npm install express, npm install mongoose, npm install moment).
 Note, this will create a /node_modules directory within your project workspace.
 Note, these are not included in the repository as they can always be easily reinstalled locally.

-Whew!
-Glad that’s over.
-Now, let’s start writing some code!
+Now, let’s open the source code and writing some of our own code!
 --------------

 More info coming soon!
 This is where we'll make enhancements to the project, test the changes locally and check the changes into a new branch/fork of the repository.